bryanbraun/bryanbraun.github.io/_posts/2019-11-4-web-dev-nirvana-and-why-I-needed-to-let-go-of-reactjs-to-reach-it.md

 };
 ```

-Here's how I'd set the state of various properties:
+Here's how we'd set the state of various properties:

 ```js
 store.setState('passwordLength', 12);
 store.setState('characterOptions.hasNumbers', true);
 ```

-This might look familiar, since it's a basic version of [Lodash's `_.set()`](https://lodash.com/docs/4.17.15#set).
+It works like [Lodash's `_.set()`](https://lodash.com/docs/4.17.15#set).
+We pass a string showing what we want to set (in `this.state`), and the value we want to set it to.

-We can see it in action in our `LengthSlider` component, where we set the new `passwordLength` whenever the slider is moved:
+We can see this in action, in the `updateLength` function of our `LengthSlider` component:

 ```js
 import { Component } from './component.js';